DaoCloud/DaoCloud-docs/docs/en/docs/kairship/policy/propagation-policy.md

 1. Follow the steps below to create a deployment policy.

-    - Basic configuration: fill in the name, select the multi-cloud namespace, and add label annotations
+    - Basic configuration: fill in the name, select the multicloud namespace, and add label annotations
-    - Configure resources: select multi-cloud resources and target deployment clusters
+    - Configure resources: select multicloud resources and target deployment clusters
     - Deployment strategy: Scheduling type, taint tolerance, you can choose whether to enable propagation constraints, support filling in priority (deployment strategy can also be created at the same time when creating resources, when the deployment strategy is also created on this page, you can choose according to the priority level to determine which deployment strategy the resource uses)

     <!--screenshot-->